-Nintendo Switch tips and tricks: How to get the most from your new console
+Nintendo Switch tips and tricks: How to get the most from your console

-The Nintendo Switch has been a massive success since its launch in spring 2017 and still regularly sells out across multiple retailers.
+The Nintendo Switch has been a massive success since its launch in spring 2017 and still regularly sells out across multiple retailers, even after the launch of the PS5 and Xbox Series X.

+It now has new versions in the form of the Switch Lite and Switch OLED, too.

-It has also already played host to some amazing games, including The Legend of Zelda: Breath of the Wild and Super Mario Odyssey, each easily among our top five games of the year.
+The consoles has also played host to some amazing games, including The Legend of Zelda: Breath of the Wild, Super Mario Odyssey and Super Smash Bros.
+Ultimate, with many more to come.

-But now you have your own Switch, what else can you do with it than play games?
-And what tips and tricks can you learn to make the experience better.
+But, if you have your own Switch, what else can you do with it than play games?
+And what tips and tricks can you learn to make the experience better?
 Read on.

 Nintendo Switch parental controls